 Digital cameras were invented in 1975.
 The first models had only 10,000 pixels of image resolution but followed Moore's law (like transistors, we’ve doubled the number of pixels per square inch every year).
 Similar to many exponentially growing technologies, it was a disappointment for a long time, but grew progressively more superior and went mainstream in only a few short years.

 Welcome to the 4th Industrial Revolution.
 Welcome to the Exponential Age.

-Software will disrupt most traditional industries.
+The software will disrupt most traditional industries.
 Uber, for example, is just a software tool.
-They don't own cars, but are now the biggest taxi company in the world.
+They don't own cars but are now the biggest taxi company in the world.
 Airbnb is now the biggest hotel company in the world, although they don't own any properties.

 And then there’s Artificial Intelligence.
 Computers are becoming exponentially better at understanding the world.
 In 2016, a computer beat the best Go player in the world, 10 years earlier than expected.
 In the US., young lawyers already have difficulty getting jobs.
 Because of IBM Watson, you can now get basic legal advice within seconds, with 90% accuracy (compared with 70% accuracy when provided by humans).
 So if you study law, consider your options immediately.
 There will be fewer lawyers in the future.

 Watson also helps doctors diagnose cancer, with a four times higher accuracy rate than humans.
 Facebook now has pattern recognition software that can recognize faces better than humans.
 It is forecast that by 2030, computers will become more intelligent than humans.